-Ubuntu, CentOS, Debian, ESXi, Proxmox, and Netrix Controller incur no additional cost, while Windows Server OS and Netris Softgate require a fee.
+Most operating systems incur no additional cost, while Windows Server OS and Netris Softgate require a free.
 The deployment time and price are visible in the operating system cards.

 If you select Ubuntu Jammy, the server will be ready in three minutes.
 Different locations offer quick deployment of different Ubuntu versions.